 My goals are not subtle.

 I want to dismantle inherited myths.
 I want to destroy fascism, combat ignorance, manifest diversity, embarrass the plutocracy, and celebrate the human body.
-These are not slogans.
-They are structural demands.
+These are structural demands, not slogans.
 Comedy is my weapon.
 Absurdity is my delivery system.
-Failure is not collateral damage.
-It is part of the design.
+Failure isn't collateral damage, it's part of the design.
 I write plays that lie to the audience at first, then change the rules while they’re still trusting me.
 Confusion is a feature.
 Comfort is a trap.

-I’m drawn to theatrical forms that refuse reassurance.
-I love jokes that fail on purpose, silences that bruise, scenes that can’t decide whether they’re sincere or ridiculous and refuse to resolve the tension.
-Ridicule, to me, is not decoration: it’s architecture.
-Humor doesn’t soften critique; it sharpens it and turns it back on the audience.
+I’m drawn to theatre that refuses reassurance.
+I love jokes that fail on purpose, silences that bruise.
+I love scenes that can’t decide whether they’re sincere or ridiculous and refuse to resolve the tension.
+Ridicule is not decoration: it’s architecture.
+Humor doesn’t soften critique.
+It sharpens it, turns it back on the audience.
 I want laughter that implicates.
 Laughter that curdles.
 Laughter that makes people aware of their own position in the room.

 Biography

-I'm currently a second-year graduate student pursuing an MA in Theatre Arts (emphasis in playwriting) from SDSU.
-My play Affected Place is a finalist for the Pegasus PlayLab, and was developed through the Veterans Playwriting Workshop at La Jolla Playhouse.
+I'm currently a second-year graduate student pursuing an MA in Theatre Arts (emphasis in playwriting) at SDSU.
+My play Affected Place, which was developed and presented through the Veterans Playwriting Workshop at La Jolla Playhouse, was a Pegasus PlayLab finalist.
 My ten-minute play Corporate Deregulation received a staged reading as part of the Powers New Voices Festival at The Old Globe.
+My ten-minute play Bonnie and Regina Say Goodbye to Hope was recently selected for publication by Qu Literary Magazine.

 My interests include crossword puzzles, drinking coffee, and confounding expectations.
 I'm a proud member of the Dramatists Guild.